Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_round_summary_tabs                         summary,hilite,events,scores // The tabs to show in the round summary screen.
 Changing the order of the values will change the order of the tabs.
 Excluding a value from the comma-delimited list will prevent that tab from showing.
 Invalid values will be ignored.
 Round must be restarted for changes to take effect

 // Misc.
-ttt_death_notifier_enabled                     1       // Whether the name and role of a player's killer should be shown to the victim ttt_death_notifier_show_role                   1       // Whether to show the killer's role in death notification messages ttt_death_notifier_show_team                   0       // Whether to show the killer's team in death notification messages (only used when "ttt_death_notifier_show_role" is disabled)
+ttt_disable_headshots                          0       // Whether to disable the headshot damage multiplier ttt_disable_mapwin                             0       // Whether to disable the ability for maps to set the round winner directly ttt_death_notifier_enabled                     1       // Whether the name and role of a player's killer should be shown to the victim ttt_death_notifier_show_role                   1       // Whether to show the killer's role in death notification messages ttt_death_notifier_show_team                   0       // Whether to show the killer's team in death notification messages (only used when "ttt_death_notifier_show_role" is disabled)